 Gabions are made of durable, coated wire mesh with a mesh size of 5 x 10 centimeters.

-Installation is quick and easy and ideal for D.I.Y. as you wont need special tools or skills.
-Just follow the instructions that come with the gabions.
+Installation is quick and easy and ideal for D.I.Y.
+You won't need special tools or skills, Just follow the instructions that come with the gabions.

 Garden before terracing